awesomephant/sian-website/recipes/pesto.md

     - Coarse sea salt
 ---

-Pick a large mixing bowl’s worth of Nettles - I got mine from my local park.
+pick a large mixing bowls worth of nettles (pick leaves from the top of the plant!) - i got mine from my local park.
-The leaves located at the top of the Nettle plant bare far more nutritional than those situated at the bottom/ middle.
-Pick the tops.

-Thoroughly wash the nettles under cold water, and strain.

-Empty the nettles into a saucepan, and cover with water.
+thoroughly wash the nettles under cold water + strain then, empty the nettles into a saucepan + cover with water.

-Boil for 2 minutes.
-Nothing more, nothing less.
+boil for 2 minutes. nothing more, nothing less.

-Put the kettle on.

-Fill 1 cup full of walnuts.
+put the kettle on + fill 1 x cup full of walnuts.

-Pour the boiled water over the walnuts and soak for 15 minutes.
+pour the boiled water over the walnuts and soak for 15 minutes.

-Strain the nettles, again.

-Empty the nettles into a food blender.

-Strain the walnuts, and add also.
+strain the nettles + empty the nettles into a food blender + strain the walnuts and add in too.

-Add a good lashing of extra virgin olive oil.
+add a good lashing of extra virgin olive oil.

-Grate 4 cloves of garlic into the blender, alongside 2 heaped tablespoons of nutritional yeast.
+grate 4 x cloves of garlic into the blender +            2 x heaped tablespoons of nutritional yeast + squeeze 1/2 a lemon + a plentiful handful of basil.

-Squeeze half a lemon also.

-Tear the leaves from a bunch of basil and, add.

-Blend on a low speed.

-Add coarse sea salt to taste.
+blend on a low speed + add coarse sea salt to taste.